-In this section we explain the empirical strategy for gauging the extent to which social security benefits, or their statutory changes, affect income, poverty, and health of the elderly.
-The strategy we apply here is basically in line with what the NBER International Social Security Project proposes for analyzing the impact of social security on elderly well-being (for example, see Engelhardt and Gruber (2005) as a case study for the United States).
+In this section we explain the empirical strategy for gauging the extent to which public pension benefits, or their statutory changes, affect income and poverty of the elderly.
+The strategy we apply here is basically in line with what the NBER International Social Security Project proposes for analyzing the impact of public pension on elderly well-being (for example, see Engelhardt and Gruber (2005) as a case study for the United States).

-First, we collapse all of the micro-data on income, poverty and health-except for relative and absolute poverty, which we calculate using original micro-data-and benefits into age-by-year cells, taking their mean values in each cell.
-The conventional way of assessing the impact of social security on income, poverty, and health might be to regress those measures on actual benefits, which are answered by the respondents in the survey (controlling for year, age, and other factors).
-This methodology is not free from simultaneous estimation bias, however, in addition to reporting errors in the survey-based data, observed outcome (total household income, poverty, etc.) and observed benefits are most likely determined by the same factors.
+First, we collapse all of the micro-data on income, poverty and benefits into age-by-year cells, taking their mean values in each cell.
+The conventional way of assessing the impact of public pension benefits on income and poverty might be to regress these measures on actual benefits, which are reported by the respondents in the survey (controlling for year, age, and other factors).
+This methodology is not free from simultaneous estimation bias, however, in addition to reporting errors in the survey-based data, because observed outcome (total household income and poverty) and observed benefits are most likely determined by the same factors.
 We want to focus solely on variations in benefits that arise from institutional changes and are exogenous to the outcomes.

 To avoid this bias, we construct simulated benefits that are exogenous to the outcomes.

-Ideally, we would take the same person, put him/her in every single cohort, and then compute his/her benefits to make any benefits variations observed over time or across cohorts entirely due to statutory changes in social security programs.
+Ideally, we would take the same person, put him/ her in every single cohort, and then compute his/ her benefits to make any benefits variations observed over time or across cohorts entirely due to statutory changes in public pension programs.
 In reality, however, there are two types of factor that may actually differ across cohorts and affect benefits.
-The first type comprises factors that are largely exogenous to social security programs, but are potentially important determinants of income, poverty, and health.
+The first type comprises factors that are largely exogenous to public pension programs, but are potentially important determinants of income and poverty.
 Earnings profiles are the most important example of this type.
-The second type comprises factors that are likely to be endogenous to social security programs.
-Ages of persons initially claiming social security benefits belong to this type.
-To assess the impact of social security programs on the well-being of the elderly, we should hold the first type of factor constant.
-An open question, however, is whether we should hold the second type constant, because those factors are part of the effect caused by legal changes.
+The second type comprises factors that are likely to be endogenous to public pension programs.
+Ages of persons initially claiming public pension benefits belong to this type.
+To assess the impact of public pension programs on income and poverty of the elderly, we should hold the first type of factor constant.
+An open question, however, is whether we should hold the second type constant, because these factors are part of the effect caused by legal changes.

 Thus, we take three approaches to assess the robustness of any estimation results.
-First, we regress income, poverty, and health on the actual reported social security benefits.
-Then, the regression equation is expressed as where a and t index single year of age and calendar year, respectively, and W denotes the cell mean of income, poverty, or health outcome, B^A is the cell mean of actual reported social security benefits, AGE and YEAR are age and year dummies, respectively, and u is an error term.
+First, we regress income and poverty on the actual reported public pension benefits.
+Then, the regression equation is expressed as where a and t index single year of age and calendar year, respectively, and W denotes the cell mean of income or poverty outcome, $B^A$ is the cell mean of actual reported public pension benefits, AGE and YEAR are age and year dummies, respectively, and u is an error term.

-$$W{at} = \alpha B{at}^A + \sum_a \beta{1a} AGE_a + \sum_t \beta{2t} YEAR_t + u{at},$$
+$$W{at} = \alpha B{at}^{A} + \sum{a} \beta{1a} A G E{a} + \sum{t} \beta{2t} Y E A R{t} + u{at},$$